didiersmith/steve/chapters/traffic-law-humiliation-rituals.md

 ---

 The Balmoral Hotel was a venerable institution in the neighbourhood of East Victoria Park.
-It occupied a stately old two-storey building with a wrap-around verandah, a patio, and a beer garden.
+It occupied a stately old two-storey building with a wrap-around veranda, a patio, and a beer garden.
 It was surrounded by hedges and a wrought iron fence, and adorned with corgis of various designs.
 Inside, the slightly-too-slick menus, slightly-too-clean atmosphere, and slightly-too-polished staff betrayed it for what it was - one of several hundred "local" pubs owned and operated by the nationwide Australian Leisure and Hospitality Group.
 Fortunately for ALH Group, the minor shame of drinking at a chain restaurant was vastly overshadowed in the minds of the public by the convenience of walking-distance beer on tap.
 The many regulars kept the trade roaring, seven nights a week.

 Russell walked with Vincent down to the pub, past the concrete corgis at the front gate, and in through the door.
 Their plan had been to split up and search for Stacy separately, but that proved unnecessary - they immediately spotted her behind the bar, pouring a pint of One Fifty Lashes.
 Vincent elbowed his way up to the bar and Russell followed, to grumbles of disapproval from the punters who'd gotten there first.